diogoeag/experimental-one-time-pad/README.md

 # PDB

-bla bla

-## Getting the Jar
+PulseDB is a database-mapping software library in Java.
+PDB allows transparent access to a great variety of database implementations.
+PDB DSL cover most of SQL and allows a

+## Using PDB

-You just nee to add the following dependency to your Maven pom.
+Add the following dependency to your Maven pom.

     <dependencies>
       <dependency>